neomusic/next-routes-with-locale/README.md

 ## SEO

-Sacajawea, from version 2, implements a helper able to automatically generate:
+Sacajawea, from version 2, implements an helper able to automatically generate:

 * `description`
 * `canonical`